 While talkgroups are primarily used to share information during cross border events, EBRCSA consoles are equipped with mutual aid channels and patching abilities for the limited purpose of interagency communications during incidents that cross jurisdictional boundaries.
 All broadcasts are in plain English, preceded by the agency identifer, and free of radio codes.
-The initiating agency retains control of the incident until the watch commander requests the agency with immediate jurisdiction take control.

-Permission must be obtained from ACSO to use a mutual aid channel or to patch APD1.
-When granted, units can switch to the designated channel, or the dispatcher can complete the patch.
+The initiating agency retains control of the incident until the watch commander requests the agency with immediate jurisdiction takes control.
+Permission must be obtained from ACSO to use a mutual aid channel or patch our main channel.
+When granted, units can switch to the designated channel, or the dispatcher can complete a patch by following these instructions: